From the Quantum Breakdown Model to the Lattice Gauge Theory

 \subsection{Extensive conserved quantities in the minimal quantum breakdown model}

 While the symmetry analysis in Sec.\ref{sec:symmetry} applies to the quantum breakdown model with $N\ge2q+1$, the minimal quantum breakdown model with $N=2q+1$ (\cref{eq-minimal-QB}) has a richer and more interesting structure which we will focus on in the rest of the paper.
 As we shall show below, an extensive number of local conserved quantities exist in the $N=2q+1$ quantum breakdown model.
 These conserved quantities result in exponentially many disconnected Krylov subspaces, a hallmark of Hilbert space fragmentation.
 For simplicity, we impose OBC here, for which case we do not need to worry about the relation between the first site and the last site.
-The analysis for PBC is however similar.
+The analysis for symmetries under PBC and the corresponding dynamical properties are however similar.